Navigating IMDG regulations

 Determine the class and UN number

-The first step in navigating the IMDG code is to determine the class and UN number of the goods being transported.
-This information will help to identify the specific requirements for packaging, labeling, and documentation.
+To begin with, the first step in navigating the IMDG Code is to determine the class and UN number of the goods being transported.
+Moreover, this information helps you identify the specific requirements for packaging, labeling, and documentation.

 Identify the applicable IMDG regulations

-Once the class and UN number of the goods have been determined, it is important to identify the applicable regulations within the IMDG Code.
-This will include specific packaging, labeling, marking, and documentation requirements, as well as any stowage and segregation requirements.
+Basically, once you determine the class and UN number of the goods, you must identify the applicable regulations within the IMDG Code.
+Then review the specific packaging, labeling, marking, and documentation requirements that apply to those goods.
+Additionally, make sure to check any stowage and segregation requirements to ensure safe and compliant transport.

 Prepare the documentation